-Inside: A list of research topics for kids in elementary school or homeschool!
+Inside: A list of interesting research topics for kids in elementary school or homeschool!

 I’ve got you covered with a list of engaging research topics for kids!

-A ready to go unit is also available for each topic for your convenience!
-These unit studies will allow you to expand on content taught in class or start fresh with science and social studies research units complete with everything from unit outlines, parent letters, internet research lessons to help students find credible sources, projects, reports and journaling pages, and more.
+A ready-to-go research unit, that follows my 5-step research process, is also available for many of these topics for your convenience!
+These unit studies will allow you to expand on content taught in class or start fresh with science and social studies research units complete with everything from unit outlines, parent letters, and internet research lessons to help students find credible sources, projects, reports, journaling pages, and more.

-Students will also build their research skills during the process, so these units are a great way to make time for science and social studies with integrated curriculum, since you will still teaching necessary language arts curriculum at the same time.
+Students will also build their research skills during the process, so these units are a great way to make time for science and social studies with an integrated curriculum since you will still teach the necessary language arts curriculum at the same time.

 The Solar System